Climate target missed: Grade 6

-Current targets and promises from governments around the world to reduce greenhouse gas emissions are not enough to limit global warming to 1.5 degrees Celsius.
-According to researchers, global warming would be 2.4 degrees Celsius at the end of the century compared to pre-industrial times.
-This is shown by the graphic based on the current forecast from the Climate Action Tracker (CAT) analysis project.
-If the goals and promises were not implemented and the status quo remained, the global average temperature in 2100 would even be +2.9 degrees Celsius.
-In an optimistic scenario with increased climate protection efforts, global warming would still be two degrees.
+Current targets and pledges from governments worldwide to reduce greenhouse gas emissions are insufficient to limit global warming to 1.5 degrees Celsius.
+According to researchers, global warming would then reach 2.4 degrees Celsius by the end of the century compared to pre-industrial times.
+This is shown in the graphic based on the latest forecast from the Climate Action Tracker (CAT) analysis project.
+If the targets and pledges are not implemented and the status quo remains, the global average temperature would even reach +2.9 degrees Celsius in 2100.
+In an optimistic scenario with intensified climate protection efforts, global warming would still amount to two degrees.

-A high concentration of greenhouse gases in the atmosphere limits the escape of heat radiated from the Earth into space.
-The result: temperatures on earth are rising.
-Global warming can be measured, among other things, by the anomalies in global average continental temperatures.
-Temperature anomalies are temperature deviations that are measured against calculated long-term temperature averages.
+High concentrations of greenhouse gases in the atmosphere restrict the escape of heat radiated from the Earth into space.
+As a result, temperatures on Earth rise.
+Global warming can be measured, among other things, by anomalies in global average continental temperatures.
+Temperature anomalies are deviations in temperature measured against calculated long-term temperature averages.

-The forecast is based on data from 32 countries, which together are responsible for around 80% of global emissions.
-The CAT is created by the New Climate Institute and Climate Analytics as well as the Potsdam Institute for Climate Impact Research (PIK).
+The forecast is based on data from 32 countries, which together are responsible for approximately 80% of global emissions.
+The Climate Analysis (CAT) is compiled by the New Climate Institute, Climate Analytics, and the Potsdam Institute for Climate Impact Research (PIK).
 The website was launched in November 2009.
-The CAT is financed by the European Climate Foundation.
-Results of the CAT are published, among other things, in scientific journals.
+The CAT is funded by the European Climate Foundation.
+CAT findings are published in scientific journals, among other publications.

 World misses Paris climate target